On Imposter Syndrome

 According to the folks at Harvard Business Review: “Imposter syndrome can be defined as a collection of feelings of inadequacy that persist despite evident success.
 Imposters suffer from chronic self-doubt and a sense of intellectual fraudulence that override any feelings of success or external proof of their competence.”

 Oof.
 Heavy stuff.
 There is so much material on the internet about this phenomenon.
 There are articles, studies and TED talks.
 The breadth of material should offer some comfort if you think you may suffer from imposter syndrome, as it demonstrates that you are not alone.
 It is a very real thing that some of the most successful people deal with.
 In terms of how to overcome it, I can’t pretend to be an expert, however I can draw from what has worked for me and from the advice of friends and mentors.
 The feelings of self- doubt may never completely go away.
 In fact a little bit of self doubt could be the edge you need to continuously push yourself, though it is important not to be completely crippled by it.
+To combat imposter syndrome once and for all, follow the steps below.

 Do the work